kintone/js-sdk/packages/rest-api-client/docs/file.md

 You can use the file key at the following place.

 - Attachment field in an app
-- JavaScript and CSS Customization settings of an app
+- JavaScript and CSS customization settings of an app

 #### Parameters